Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pcMtby2DOxQ.md

 # [September 14th, 2021 Livestream](../2021-09-14.md)
 ## Q&A: Is FICS⁕MAS returning this year?
 https://www.youtube.com/watch?v=pcMtby2DOxQ
-This question was possibly duplicated with a more recent answer: [October 19th, 2021 Livestream Q&A: What day does FICS⁕MAS start?](./yt-R16PE1knvWc.md) [https://www.youtube.com/watch?v=R16PE1knvWc](https://www.youtube.com/watch?v=R16PE1knvWc)
+This question was possibly duplicated with a more recent answer: October 26th, 2021 Update 5 Launch Stream and Patch Notes Video Q&A: Are you going to do FICS⁕MAS this year? [https://youtube.com/embed/Rumqu_lyapg?autoplay=1&start=14624&end=14669](https://youtube.com/embed/Rumqu_lyapg?autoplay=1&start=14624&end=14669)

 ### Topics